 How to Check for Windows 10 Update with an Updating Tool

-Media creation tool is the best Windows update tool to download the latest ISO file to create a bootable USB stick to run the latest update on your computer.
-However, it is much convenience to burn the latest ISO file downloaded with the media creation tool into a DVD popularly called disc if you have more than one Windows to upgrade.
+The media creation tool is the best Windows update tool to download the latest ISO file to create a bootable USB stick to run the latest update on your computer.
+However, it is much convenient to burn the latest ISO file downloaded with the media creation tool into a DVD popularly called disc if you have more than one Windows to upgrade.

 This Windows update tool falls short in the area of Windows monthly updates.

 Each month Windows rolls out a new update, just like the April Windows update, then you have to use the update tool to download the latest ISO file every month to either create a bootable USB stick or burn it to a DVD to run your Windows update.